 Let’s face it — most bathroom floors aren’t pretty.
 And if you have old, ugly laminate flooring in your bathroom, replacing it will make a huge difference.
 Depending on the quality of your laminate, removing it should be simple enough.
 You can replace it with vinyl tiles if you want an easier and more affordable install, or you can go for it and install beautiful ceramic, slate or marble tile.
 And if you’re really in the mood to splurge, install heated flooring while you’re at it.
 Your feet will thank you when you step out of the shower.

 Replace Your Shower Head, or Add One

 The first of these ideas is a simple one that you can do in just a few minutes.
-If you have an old, outdated shower head, you can find newer, more stylish and water-efficient options at most home or hardware stores or even your local Target or Walmart.
+If you have an old, outdated shower head, you can find newer, more stylish and water-efficient options at a home or hardware store or even your local Target or Walmart.

 If you’re willing to invest a bit more time or money, installing a second shower head will make tandem showers a lot more enjoyable, or individual showers a lot more luxurious.
 Just make sure you’re choosing low-flow shower heads so your extra luxury doesn’t wind up costing you in the form of a much higher water bill.

 Refresh your Tile Grout